-Home tests are often urine tests, and they give you a clear result in about 5 minutes depending on the test you take.
+An at-home THC test is most often a urine test which gives you a clear result in about 5 minutes depending on the test you take.
 The tests are similar to those that laboratories use to test for drugs.
 The test results can come out positive, negative, or invalid, in which case you need to take another test.

 What Helps the Body Detox Marijuana?

 Cannabis users often ask how they can decrease the levels of THC before taking a drug test.
 Depending on the period of time since you last smoked marijuana and how often you use it, there are some methods that can help you flush your body from the weed faster.